Peyronie's Disease: What It Is and How to Manage It

 Specifically, scar tissue forms in the thick sheath of tissue surrounding the dilatable spaces of the penis that fill with blood and become distended with erection.
 The condition, according to the National Institutes of Health (NIH), causes pain, abnormal curvature, erectile dysfunction, indentation, and shortening of the penis.

-Diabetes, high blood pressure, and cigarette smoking seem to be more common among men with Peyronie’s disease.
-Invasive procedures, like a prostatectomy (removal of the prostate as treatment for prostate cancer) may also increase the risk of developing Peyronie's disease.
-However, studies aiming to draw causal links between such factors and CITA remain inconclusive to date.
-Doctors do not know why some men develop Peyronie’s disease and others do not.
-It is generally believed that it is a wound-healing disorder that prevents tissues in the penis from healing properly and that the disease is activated by injury to the penis.
-The injury can be a significant trauma or the accumulation of minor ones - like those that occur during normal sexual intercourse.
+While the exact cause of Peyronie's disease isn't clear, it is generally believed that it is a wound-healing disorder that prevents tissues in the penis from healing properly and that the disease is activated by injury to the penis.
+The injury can be a significant trauma or the accumulation of minor ones, like those that occur during normal sexual intercourse.

-For many, the disease does change over time but it does not go away.
-It usually occurs in two phases - the acute (or active) phase when the most changes in the penis occur and the pain is most acute and the chronic (or stable) phase when the pain may subside substantially and changes cease to occur.
+For many, the disease changes over time, but it does not go away.
+It usually occurs in two phases: the acute (or active) phase, when the most changes in the penis occur and the pain is most acute, and the chronic (or stable) phase, when the pain may subside substantially and changes cease to occur.
 In rare cases, Peyronie's disease resolves on its own within 12-18 months without any form of medical treatment.

 Unfortunately, due to the number of cases that go undiagnosed and untreated by specially trained urologists, some men have resorted to gimmicks and even harmful tactics.
-One example is the injection of petroleum jelly into the penis.
-How foolishThe subsequent blog from me will discuss surgical options and other future options currently being researched in clinical trial studies.
+Make sure to talk to your doctor about which treatment plan is right for you.